TruFin-io/examples/packages/solana-staking/src/docs/deposit.md

     // The user making the deposit.
 Must be a signer.
     user: userKeypair.publicKey,

-    // User's whitelist account.
-Must be initialized if it doesn't exist.
-    // Verifies the user is whitelisted before allowing deposit.
-    userWhitelistAccount: userWhitelistPDA,

     // User's TruSOL token account where they'll receive their share tokens.
     userPoolTokenAccount: userPoolTokenATA,